MoralisWeb3/docs/docs/04-example-dapps/solana/solana-multiplayer-game-tictactoe.md

 If you want to know how authentication works, you can take a look at this [video](https://www.youtube.com/watch?v=0fuevxebv_E).

-## Step3: Calling the Smart Contract
+## Step 3: Calling the Smart Contract

 In this project, we are signing all the transactions in the backend using the owner's private key, so that players don't have to sign transactions on every move.